justoverclockl/check-duplicate-discussions/README.md

 ![chrome_U2DZc1Ckzg](https://user-images.githubusercontent.com/79002016/167251934-e27e7cff-7ccd-4227-b491-1943f48b2290.gif)

-## Hover a link to read an exerpt of the first post!
+## Hover a link to read an excerpts of the first post!

 ## Look if there's a best answer into similar discussions!